stochasticHydroTools/libMobility/docs/source/usage.rst

 libMobility offers a set of solvers to compute the hydrodynamic displacements of particles in a fluid under different constraints and boundary conditions.
 The solvers are written in C++ and wrapped in Python.

-In particular, libMobility solvers can compute the different elements in the right hand side of the following stochastic differential equation:
+In particular, libMobility solvers can compute the different elements on the right hand side of the following stochastic differential equation:

 .. math::